airalab/robonomics-wiki/docs/en/raspberry-setup.md

 Alternatively, you can download it [from url.](https://gateway.ipfs.io/ipfs/QmRf5f2siwsUy1JSeV7FRNseeAxEBW1LJEpCr1yDyDdKDf) (**Only with started IPFS Daemon**)

-After finishing of download, change name of the file to `rpi.img.gz`:
+When downloaded, change name of the file to `rpi.img.gz`:

 ```
 mv QmRf5f2siwsUy1JSeV7FRNseeAxEBW1LJEpCr1yDyDdKDf rpi.img.gz
 ```

-Then read the next chapter and install image.
+Then read the next chapter to install image.

 <robo-wiki-title type="3" anchor="configuration-rpi">